real-zephex/Heron-Bot/README.md

 # Heron Bot

-Don't expect much!
-I am working on this bot
+I no longer work on this bot.

 **You need to edit some important values to get this bot running**